Michael Cohen hires new lawyer in ongoing New York criminal probe

 A partner at Petrillo Klein & Boxer LLP in New York, Petrillo is expected to take a lead role in negotiations with prosecutors if Cohen ultimately opts to negotiate a deal.

 As ABC News reported last week, Cohen's current legal team –- Stephen Ryan and Todd Harrison of McDermott Will & Emery LLP -- will remain on the case until those attorneys complete a privilege review of materials seized during raids on Cohen's properties in New York on April 9.
-A federal judge has set a deadline of June 25 for that process to be wrapped up.
+Prosecutors and Cohen's counsel have settled on June 25 for that process to be wrapped up.
+U.S. District Judge Kimba Wood has not yet endorsed the proposed deadline.

 Cohen has not been charged with a crime, but he is under investigation for potential criminal violations surrounding his personal business dealings and his $130,000 payment to adult film star Stephanie Clifford aka Stormy Daniels.
 She said she had a sexual encounter with Trump in 2006.
 Trump has denied that.